modolabs/Kurogo-Mobile-Web/doc/mw/modulepeople.rst

   the data in your directory service.

 -------------------------------------------------------
-Options for LDAPPeopleController and ADPeopleController
+Options for LDAPPeopleRetriever and ADPeopleRetriever
 -------------------------------------------------------

 * *HOST* - should match the address of your server.
 Keep in mind that this server must